 Nowadays, most folks associate Jack in the Box with their mascot, Jack Box.
 His head was patterned after the original clown that adorned their old drive-thru boxes.
 In December 1994, a new advertising campaign positioned him as the company’s fictional founder and CEO.
 In a nod to his likeness’ removal from the company in 1980, the first commercial had Jack retaliating by blowing up Jack in the Box’s board of directors.

 - The Jack in the Box menu has always featured a hamburger.
 But it’s not the most popular item; the taco is.
 In 2017, there were 554 million tacos sold.

 - The return of Jack Box ignited something entirely unintended, a craze for antenna balls.
 Jack in the Box has either sold or given away more than twenty-eight million antenna balls with their mascot’s likeness since his return.

 - Several locations were converted to a new fast-casual concept called JBX Grill in March of 2004.
 It cut out most of Jack in the Box’s cheaper menu items and focused on higher-quality fare.
 The modern decor included a fireplace.
 But the idea was scrapped altogether in September 2005.

-- Jack in The Box recently captured the Guinness World Records title for the largest coupon in 2015.
+- Jack in The Box recently captured the Guinness World Record title for the largest coupon in 2015.
 They created a two thousand-square-foot “Buy One, Get One Free” voucher for the Buttery Jack burger.
-To actually set the record, the coupon needed to be redeemed.
+The coupon needed to be redeemed to actually set the record.
 Since it would not fit through the restaurant’s front door, twelve people helped carry it to the drive-thru to complete the transaction.